xo/docs/content/docs/reference/enums.md

 menu:
   docs:
     parent: "reference"
-weight: 40
+weight: 15
 toc: true
 ---

 ## Enums

-XO has full support for Enum types in PostgreSQL and MySQL.
-This page will cover in detail how to create your own enum types and using them with XO.
+`xo` has full support for Enum types in PostgreSQL and MySQL.
+This page will cover in detail how to create your own enum types and using them with `xo`.

 ```sql
 CREATE TYPE book_type AS ENUM VALUES ('FICTION', 'NONFICTION')